Snekyy/arch-manual/README.md

 #### 10.1.2 WiFi ####

-Check your network interfaces with the command:
+Check your network interface with iwconfig.
+You should find there your wireless network card, in my case its wlp2s0 (but its has different names, for example: wlan0, wlp2s0....</br>
 ```bash
 iwconfig
 ```
-You should find there your wireless network card, in my case its wlp2s0(its has different names, for example: wlan0, wlp2s0....)</br>
 Then, just in case, check that the interface is enabled:
 ```bash
 sudo ip link set <wireless network card> up # REPLACE <wireless network card> with your, in my case wlp2s0